-Financial Aid applicants should note that the FAFSA should be completed according to the instructions in January prior to the academic year the student expects to receive financial aid.
+Financial Aid applicants should note that the FAFSA should be completed according to the instructions beginning in January prior to the academic year the student expects to receive financial aid.
 Financial aid award announcements will begin in March.

-FAFSA's are transmitted electronically from the Department of Education.
+FAFSA's are transmitted electronically from the Department of Education to the Office of Financial Aid.
 To ensure that we receive your application from the Department of Education use our School Code 001428 in the section requesting the school's address and Title IV School Code.